Resources - Application Notes

-Strains of the yeast Saccharomyces cerevisiea serve critical roles in the production of many different products including food staples, medicines, and biofuels.
-Optimization of these processes often involve the development of strains that are capable of growth under a wide variety of environmental conditions.
+Strains of the yeast Saccharomyces cerevisiae serve critical roles in the production of many different products including food staples, medicines, and biofuels.
+Optimization of these processes often involves the development of strains that are capable of growth under a wide variety of environmental conditions.
 The ability to obtain the desired product reliably and repeatedly requires careful monitoring of not only the input materials, but the growth of the yeast strain during the process.
-Likewise the development of new strains often requires monitoring the growth of strains under various conditions.
-Here we describe the use of the Lionheart™ FX Automated Live Cell Imager and the ONIX2 Microfluidic Platform to monitor yeast cell growth through the analysis of kinetic brightfield images of yeast cells under a variety of conditions in real time.
+Likewise, the development of new strains often requires monitoring the growth of strains under various conditions.
+This application note describes the use of the Agilent BioTek Lionheart FX automated microscope and the ONIX2 microfluidic platform to monitor yeast cell growth through the analysis of kinetic brightfield images of yeast cells under a variety of conditions in real time.

 Figure 1.
-Saccharomyces cerevisiea.
+Saccharomyces cerevisiae.

-Yeast growth experiments are often performed in microplates using light scatter vertical photometry, which allows for a large number of different experimental conditions to be tested rapidly.
+Yeast growth experiments are often performed in microplates using light scatter vertical photometry, which allows a large number of different experimental conditions to be tested rapidly.
 This format, which makes indirect measurements of cell number, can suffer when cell yeast cell suspensions flocculate and can no longer remain suspended, forming opaque clumps on the bottom of the well.
 This phenomenon results in aberrantly high absorbance levels, making analysis difficult if not impossible.
 Because this technique uses light scatter rather than true absorbance, measurements made with different optics (i.e. different reader types) will result in different values.
 Likewise, comparison of different yeast strains, with different sizes, can often be problematic as cell size has a substantial influence on light scatter.